pwgen/alignak-packaging/manpages/sources/alignak-arbiter.rst

 Alignak arbiter daemon

-The **alignak-arbiter** daemon reads the configuration, divides it into parts (N schedulers = N parts), and distributes them to the appropriate Alignak daemons.
+The **alignak-arbiter** daemon reads the configuration, divides it into parts (N schedulers = N parts), and distributes the configuration to the appropriate Alignak daemons.
 Additionally, it manages the high availability features: if a particular daemon dies, it re-routes the configuration managed by this failed  daemon to the configured spare.
-Finally, it receives input from users (such as external commands from nagios.cmd) and routes them to the appropriate daemon.
 There can only be one active arbiter in the architecture.

 OPTIONS
 =======

-  -v, --verify-config                       Verify config file and exit -c CONFIGFILE, --config=CONFIGFILE        Config file (your nagios.cfg).
-Multiple -c can be used, it will be like if all files was just one
+  -V, --verify-config                           Verify monitoring configuration file and exit -a CONFIGFILE, --arbiter=CONFIGFILE           Monitored objects configuration file (eg. nagios.cfg).
+Multiple -a can be used, it will be like if all files was just one
-  -d, --daemon                              Run in daemon mode -r, --replace                             Replace previous running arbiter -h, --help                                Show this help message --version                                 Show program's version number --debugfile=DEBUGFILE                     Enable debug logging to *DEBUGFILE* -p PROFILE, --profile=PROFILE             Dump a profile file.
-Need the python cProfile librairy -a ANALYSE, --analyse=ANALYSE             Dump an analyse statistics file, for support -m MIGRATE, --migrate=MIGRATE             Migrate the raw configuration read from the arbier to another module. --> VERY EXPERIMENTAL!
+  -c INI-CONFIG-FILE, --config=INI-CONFIG-FILE  Daemon configuration file -d, --daemon                                  Run in daemon mode -r, --replace                                 Replace previous running arbiter -h, --help                                    Show this help message --debugfile=DEBUGFILE                         Enable debug logging to *DEBUGFILE*
-  -n ARB_NAME, --name=ARB_NAME              Give the arbiter name to use.
-Optionnal, will use the hostaddress if not provide to find it.